-- Bioidentical Hormone Replacement Assessment: Covers the assessment you will have prior to your natural hormone replacement to ensure you are a good candidate for this treatment, a very important step in the process that a good practitioner will take very seriously
+- Hormone Testing: Covers the assessment you will have prior to your natural hormone replacement to ensure you are a good candidate for this treatment, a very important step in the process that a good practitioner will take very seriously

 - Bioidentical Hormone Therapy Cost: Covers the cost you might expect if you choose bioidentical hormone therapy.

 - Natural Approaches: Covers the natural nutrients and supplements you can buy over the counter that may help you produce natural hormones.
 While not technically bioidentical hormones, these foods may produce an effect in some people with milder symptoms

 We also have an About Us page if you want to know more about why we are here.

 It is clear that bioidentical hormones are building in both popularity and reputation.
 We see more and more doctors approach of this natural hormone replacement approach as the initial problems fade into the past.
 Skeptics who were turned off by the problems that were sometimes caused by practitioners who were not initially trained well enough, or those who were prescribing bioidentical hormones too widely, have changed their opinion now that there are more practitioners who are well-trained and practicing within an appropriate framework.
 Will there still be holdouts who feel that synthetics are safer and the way to go?
 Sure, and we respect that because for some people that may very well be the case.
 But our point in this update is that number of skeptics is decreasing.